Apply for the Master of Social Work (MSW) through the Dunedin campus in 2023Apply Now

 Structure of the Programme

-- A candidate may not present a thesis that has been accepted for another degree.
+- A candidate may not present a dissertation that has been accepted for another degree.

-- The programme of study, the topic for the thesis and the supervision of the research shall be approved by the Head of the Department of Sociology, Gender and Social Work.
+- The programme of study, the topic for the dissertation and the supervision of the research shall be approved by the Head of the Social and Community Work Programme.

 Duration of the Programme

-A candidate shall normally follow a programme of study for the equivalent of not less than two years of full-time study and not more than four years of full-time study.
+A candidate shall normally follow a programme of study for the equivalent of not less than 12 months of full-time study and not more than five years of full-time study.
 Exceptions shall be permitted only with the approval of the Pro-Vice-Chancellor (Humanities).

-- The thesis shall be assessed by at least two examiners, at least one of whom shall be external to the University.
+- The research dissertation shall be examined by at least two examiners, one of whom may be external to the University.

 - A candidate shall be permitted to revise and resubmit a thesis for examination once only.

-- Where examiners cannot agree on a result, the Head of the Department of Sociology, Gender and Social Work should so report to the Pro-Vice-Chancellor (Humanities) or nominee who shall arrive at a decision after consulting a referee who should normally be external to the University.
+- Where the examiners cannot agree on a result, the Head of Programme concerned should so report to the Pro-Vice Chancellor (Humanities) or nominee who shall arrive at a decision after consulting a referee who should normally be external to the University.